|

 9. Potential Turmeric Tea Benefit & Risks On Our Kidneys

-There hasn’t been an official trial yet testing the effects of curcurmin on kidneys.
-Based on research and other studies, it’s believed that it could be a beneficial treatment against Chronic Kidney Disease.
+There hasn’t been an official trial yet testing the effects of curcurmin on kidneys, but based on research and other studies, it’s believed that it could be a beneficial treatment against Chronic Kidney Disease.

-Chronic Kidney Disease is often linked with hypertension, diabetes and atherosclerosis .
-Cardiovascular disease such as heart failure is the major cause of death in patients with CKD.
+Chronic Kidney Disease (CKD) is often linked with hypertension, diabetes, atherosclerosis, and cardiovascular disease.
 All these symptoms and diseases are due to oxidative stress and inflammation (starting to understand how it’s all connected!?).
 As we know, curcurmin can lower the effects of both.

 But as good as turmeric can be for our kidneys, it’s a case where it’s important to not overdo it.
-Too much curcumin can significantly increase the levels of urinary oxalate in your body.
-This increasing the risk of kidney stone formation.
+Too much curcumin can significantly increase the levels of urinary oxalate in your body which can increase the risk of kidney stone formation.

 Risks Of Turmeric Tea